River Ribble: History

 Neolithic to Saxon finds from along the River Ribble during the creation of the Preston Docks and others revealed man has been in the area for a long time.
 The River Ribble looked completely different then and the coastline is likely to have been much further inland than it is at present where land has been reclaimed and the marsh extended out into the River Ribble due to sedimentation.

 The Ribble would appear to have been known in Roman times as the Belisama, possibly giving its name to Samlesbury.
 Ptolemy's "Belisama aest." seems to represent the estuary of the Ribble.
 Bremetennacum was a Roman fort that guarded a crossing-point of the river at Ribchester.
 Remains of another Roman site were discovered at Walton-le-Dale in the mid-19th century.

-The medieval silver Mitton Hoard was found near where this river joins the River Hodder in 2009.
-Whilst the Cuerdale Hoard, the largest Viking silver hoard ever found outside Russia was discovered in 1840 on the southern bank of a bend of the river, at Cuerdale near Preston.
+The Cuerdale Hoard, the largest Viking silver hoard ever found outside Russia was discovered in 1840 on the southern bank of a bend of the river, at Cuerdale near Preston.
+Whilst the medieval silver Mitton Hoard was found near where this river joins the River Hodder in 2009.

 At one time the Ribble marked the northernmost extent of the ancient kingdom of Mercia.
 At the time of the Domesday Book, the river formed the northern boundary of an area of land (known as Inter Ripam et Mersam) that was included in the Domesday information for Cheshire, though it was probably not formally part of the county of Cheshire.

+Sawley Abbey was founded by Cistercian monks in 1147, at a bend in the river.
+It is thought that the monks built a weir to supply a mill race that powered a corn mill within the abbey precinct.

 After his defeat in the Battle of Hexham in 1464 (during the Wars of the Roses), King Henry VI went into hiding at a number of houses belonging to his supporters.
 A little over a year later he was at Waddington Hall in Waddington.
 On 13 July 1465, a group of Yorkists, including the property-owner's brother, arrived at the hall to arrest him.
 Escaping into nearby woods, Henry was captured soon after crossing the river at the old stepping stones at Brungerley.

+Around 1785, a large weir was constructed across the river, slightly downstream at Waddow Hall, to supply water to a cotton mill at Low Moor.
+The site relied on water power right up to closure around 1930, although the water wheels gradually gave way to water turbines and were augmented by steam engines.

+During 2009, an Archimedean screw type hydropower station was constructed at Settle weir near Bridge End Mill.
+Built for a community-owned company, Settle Hydro, the site became operational by the end of the year.
+As of February 2024, the generator has produced 1.2 million kWh of electricity.